Ashatz/purecloud_api_sdk_csharp/README.md

 The .NET SDK includes a helper class `NotificationHandler` to assist in managing PureCloud notifications.
 The class will create a single notification channel, or use an existing one, and provides methods to add and remove subscriptions and raises an event with a deserialized notification object whenever one is received.

+**WARNING**

+The helper uses [WebSocketSharp](https://www.nuget.org/packages/WebSocketSharp)'s websocket implementation.
+Unfortunately, the package is pre-release only and therefore cannot be included as a dependency in a release package.
+The dependency must be resolved manually.
+The nuget page for the package contains instructions for installing the pre-release pacakge.

 ### Using NotificationHandler

 Create a new instance: